sazouaka/sazouaka/README.md

 - 👋 Hi, I’m @sazouaka
 - 👀 I’m interested in IT
-- 🌱 I’m currently learning web developpement (front_end)
+- 🌱 I’m currently learning web developement (front_end)
 - 💞️ I’m looking to collaborate on a web project

 <!---